How It Works

-No, FemCap can not be used during menstruation because it would interfere with the natural flow of menstrual fluid.
-Furthermore, because you are not fertile during menstruation, contraception wouldn’t be needed to prevent pregnancy (based on a 22 day cycle with 4 menstruation days).
+No, FemCap can not be used during menstruation because it would interfere with the natural flow of menstrual blood.
+Because you are not fertile during menstruation, contraception is not needed to prevent pregnancy (based on a 22 day cycle with 4 menstruation days).

 How do I clean FemCap between uses?

 The FemCap should be washed thoroughly with antibacterial soap and rinsed with tap water, then dried and stored in its container.
 The silicone material will not be effected if you chose to boil your FemCap to sterilize it, but this is totally not necessary.
 The medical grade silicone used in FemCap is 100 times less adhesive then teflon, so no germs or bacteria will remain after a simple wash.

 How often should I replace my FemCap.

 It is recommended that the FemCap be replaced every two years or sooner if it shows any signs of deterioration.
 Note that in testing it is still proven to be unaffected by 2 years of typical use, the recommendation to replace it is for hygienic reasons, not contraceptive reasons.
 Constant cleaning of the surface can cause scratching and such abrasions can harbour bacteria if it's not cleaned efficiently.
 This is an example of real world 'best practice' despite the excellent design of the device.